naren-sriram/robocopilot2.0/robocopilot_chat_extension/robocopilot_chat_python/PROJECT_SUMMARY.md

 ## What We Built

-The **RoboCopilot Stack Extension** is an enhanced version of the Isaac Sim Simple Stack example that adds a modern chat-based interface for robotic manipulation tasks.
+The **RoboCopilot Chat Extension** is an enhanced version of the Isaac Sim Simple Stack example that adds a modern chat-based interface for robotic manipulation tasks.
 While maintaining the same core cube stacking functionality, it provides a significantly improved user experience.

 ## Key Enhancements Over Simple Stack